 The Commission's are financed and operated in a manner similar to private business enterprises.
-The intent of the governing body is that the costs (expenses, including depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
-The emphasizes the determination of focus net measurement basis of Commission follows the accrual income.
-The accounting for its proprietary fund.
+The intent of the governing body is that the costs (expenses, including .depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
+The measurement focus emphasizes the determination of net of The Commission follows the accrual basis income. accounting for its proprietary fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.